-‘Getting toasted’ means that the bread is exposed to a considerable amount of concentrated heat inside the toaster.
+‘Getting toasted’ means that a piece of bread is exposed to a considerable amount of concentrated heat inside the toaster.
 The resultant brown color is the consequence of the Maillard reaction that occurs when bread is radiated with heat.

-Bread, I am sure, is loved by almost everyone.
-There may be various reasons for its popularity, but for me, it’s indispensable because you can make so many delicious dishes with bread as one of the ingredients; its culinary applications are just too many to list down.
-But let’s talk about one of the most popular nutriments that bread offers to humankind – toast.
+Bread, to be sure, is loved by nearly everyone.
+There are many reasons for its popularity, but for me, it’s indispensable because you can make so many delicious dishes with bread as a key ingredient; its culinary applications are too numerous to list.
+However, let’s talk about one of the most popular options that bread offers to humanity – toast!

 Why does it appear and taste the way it does?

-Before you put a slice of bread in a toaster, it has its usual color, i.e. white or brown.
-But when it pops out of the toaster, it assumes a brownish hue.
-Not only that, it becomes so much more delicious than its usual self.
+Before you put a slice of bread in a toaster, it has its usual color, i.e., white or brown, but when it pops out of the toaster, it assumes a brownish hue.
+Not only that, it becomes much more delicious than its basic state.
 Why does that happen?

-Bread attains a hardened texture after being toasted, because, well, it ‘gets toasted’.
-In technical terms though, ‘getting toasted’ means that it’s exposed to a considerable amount of concentrated heat inside the toaster.
-The resultant brown color is the consequence of the Maillard reaction (more about it in the next section) that occurs when bread is radiated with heat.
+Bread attains a hardened texture after being put in a toaster, because, well… it ‘gets toasted’.
+In technical terms, ‘getting toasted’ means that it’s exposed to a considerable amount of concentrated heat inside the toaster.
+The resultant brown color is the consequence of the Maillard reaction (more details here) that occurs when bread is radiated with heat.

-When you put bread in the toaster, the dry heat from the toaster eliminates every trace of moisture from within the bread.
-As a result, its elasticity just disappears.
+When you put bread in the toaster, the dry heat from the toaster eliminates every trace of moisture from within the slice.
+As a result, its elasticity disappears.
 Poof!

-This simple physical phenomenon is the reason why a toasted bread is harder than its regular self.
+This simple physical phenomenon is why toasted bread is harder than regular, plain bread.

-So now you know why bread gets hard when it’s toasted.
-But why does its change color and flavor change?
+Now you know why bread gets hard when toasted, but why does it change color and flavor?

-This is due to the Maillard reaction we talked about above.
-In basic terms, it is a chemical reaction between reducing sugars and amino acids that gives bread its characteristic flavor.
-You would find applications of this reaction in a lot of day-to-day food items, including condensed milk, roasted coffee, black garlic, french fries and so on.
+These changes are due to the Maillard reaction mentioned above.
+In basic terms, it’s a chemical reaction that consists of reducing sugars and amino acids that gives bread its characteristic flavor.
+You can find applications of this reaction in many day-to-day food items, including condensed milk, roasted coffee, black garlic, french fries and so on.

 Bread contains proteins and carbohydrates.
-Due to the Maillard reaction, the outer layer of carbohydrates and amino acids combine resulting in a caramelised brown color and that signature flavor of a toasted bread.
-For all of this to happen, you need to heat the bread to temperatures in the range of 120 to 160 Degree Celsius (250-350 Fahrenheit), which is provided by the toaster.
-So you insert in a regular, relatively bland slice of bread into the toaster, and out comes a crispy, crunchy and tasty one!
+Due to the Maillard reaction, the outer layer of carbohydrates and amino acids combine, resulting in a caramelized brown color and that signature flavor of toasted bread.
+For all of this to happen, you need to heat the bread to temperatures in the range of 120 to 160 degrees Celsius (250-350 Fahrenheit), which is provided by the toaster.
+You insert a regular, relatively bland slice of bread into the toaster, and out comes a crispy, crunchy and tasty alternative!

-While eating a toasted slice of bread, did you ever realise that such pleasant taste is actually the result of chemical reactions that occur at a microscopic level within the small particles of bread?
+Next time you crunch into a delicious slice of toast, remember that such a pleasant taste is actually the result of chemical reactions occurring at a microscopic level within the individual particles of bread!